Swiss FTD Network: Advancing Interdisciplinary Exchange on Frontotemporal Dementia

 How the Swiss FTD Network facilitates interdisciplinary exchange

 Marc: Unlike traditional webinars where topics are predetermined, members of our network suggest cases, projects, or research topics.
 In plenary sessions, we decide collectively which subjects will be addressed next.
+Young colleagues can ask questions or present cases without hierarchy being a barrier.
+If no one makes suggestions, I choose the topics, but that is rather rare.
 The network meets virtually every six months for 1.5 hours.
 Between meetings, slides, papers, and updates are shared via email, so even members who rarely attend still benefit from the discussions.

-This flexible approach ensures that the network remains dynamic, inclusive, and focused on real-world needs.
+This flexible approach ensures that the network remains dynamic, inclusive and focused on real-world needs.
 Members are encouraged to actively contribute, but even passive participants gain insights and educational value.

 Who participates in the Swiss FTD Network and which disciplines are represented